charansingh25/parallax-login/README.md

    Open the `index.html` file in your browser (or using VS Code Live Server)

 Then open http://localhost:3000 in your browser!.

+### Usage

+This project can be a starting point for creating more complex login pages with dynamic parallax effects or integrated with backend authentication systems.

 ### Author
 - Github - [charansingh25](https://github.com/charansingh25)